 - When all liquid has been added and absorbed, stir in lemon juice, Asiago and remaining butter.
 Mixture should be creamy and rice should be al dente.

-- Before serving, stir in basil, pine nuts and bacon
+- Before serving, stir in basil and bacon

 Doesn’t that asiago vegetable risotto look yummi?!
 I can’t wait to use up some fresh veggies from the garden on this dish VERY soon!